SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload.rst

   This will always be "Genomic DNA" for DNA Barcode records.

 Genetic Code
-  For COI barcode sequences, this will be either "Vertebrate Mitochondrial" or "Invertebrate Mitochondrial". *(Make sure to separate vertebrates and invertebrate submissions, as you can only choose 1.)* Plant barcode sequences (matK and rbcL) will always be "Baterial" (the full name that Geneious abbreviated is "The Bacterial, Archaeal, and **Plant** Plastid Code").
+  For COI barcode sequences, this will be either "Vertebrate Mitochondrial" or "Invertebrate Mitochondrial". *(Make sure to separate vertebrates and invertebrate submissions, as you can only choose one.)* Plant barcode sequences (matK and rbcL) will always be "Baterial" (the full name that Geneious abbreviated is "The Bacterial, Archaeal, and **Plant** Plastid Code").

 Genetic Location
   For COI barcode sequences, this will be "Mitochondrion".
 For plant barcode sequences (matK and rbcL), this will be "Chloroplast".